uoftcprg/pokerkit/docs/simulation.rst

 Optional: Divmod
 ^^^^^^^^^^^^^^^^

 This is an optional parameter.
 It is a callable that divides up a pot among the winners who are entitled to win the pot.
 By default, PokerKit divides up the pot differently depending on the numeric type being used (integral (int, etc.) or real (float, etc.)).
 If PokerKit deems that the values in the poker state are integral, the pot is divided evenly using floor division (``//``).
 The remainder (akin to odd-chips) is given to the player most out of position.
-If PokerKit deems that the values in the poker state are real, the pot is divided up using truediv (``/``) among the winners.
+If PokerKit deems that the values in the poker state are real, the pot is divided up using true division (``/``) among the winners.
 To be safe, if you want to always handle the chip values as integers, make sure all numerical values supplied to PokerKit states are integral.
 Obviously, if you want to handle all the chip values as real values, supply them as floats, fractions, et cetera.

 The user may want to use dollar values with two decimal places.
-PokerKit is designed to automatically handle as such if the Python's built-in decimal type (and potentially more) values are supplied as chip amounts.
+PokerKit is designed to automatically handle as such if Python's built-in decimal type (and potentially more) values are supplied as chip amounts.

-The programmer can also define a custom function that divides up the pot to tailor to specific use cases.
+The programmer can also define a custom function that divides up the pot to tailor it to specific use cases.
 For the function signature, check our default :func:`pokerkit.utilities.divmod` function.

 Optional: Rake
 ^^^^^^^^^^^^^^

 This is an optional parameter.
 It is a callable that takes a rake from the pot(s).
 By default, PokerKit states take no rake.
 The default :func:`pokerkit.utilities.rake` function can accept parameters to take a non-zero rake.
-You can use ``functools.partial`` with it and supply as the rake function.
+You can use ``functools.partial`` with it and supply it as the rake function.
 Of course, the user can define their own to do something more complex like min-rake or max-rake per pot.

 Methods and Attributes
 ^^^^^^^^^^^^^^^^^^^^^^

-The simulation are architected around the concept of states, encapsulating all the vital information about the current game through its attributes.
-Below lists more generic items that are not associated with any particular phase/operation.
-The ones that are are introduced later when each individual phase/operation is discussed.
+The simulation mechanism in PokerKit is architected around the concept of states, encapsulating all the vital information about the current game through its attributes.
+Below are more generic items that are not associated with any particular phase/operation.
+The ones that are introduced later when each individual phase/operation is discussed.

 ==================================================== ==================================================================================================================================================
 Helper Method/Attribute                              Description